I work with adults, teenagers and children over 6 years old. All sessions are held at Central Wellness, 2 Allenby

 Human suffering comes in many forms; reasons for someone to come for counselling may include: depression, loneliness, anxiety, low self-esteem, stress, bereavement, relationship difficulties (including our relationship with food), addiction, self-injury and suicidal thoughts.
-This list is by no means complete, and it doesn’t always have to be so clinical.
-Some people may just need a bit of moral support in order to ask out a woman at work who they have adored for years or perhaps apply for that dream job that they really want but don’t think they are quite good enough for or don’t deserve.
-I have undergone specialist training in working with trauma and have helped people with experiences such as childhood abuse and terrorist bombings – though trauma is not necessarily so dramatic - school bullying or emotional abuse from parents can have a lasting effect which can perhaps prevent us from living full and meaningful lives.
-No matter the cause of the trauma, it affects the brain in a similar way.
-Relief generally comes through moving the traumatic memory into normal long term memory.
-I find the ‘Rewind’ technique and the mindfulness tool of ‘draining’ useful to aid in this process.
+I have undergone specialist training in working with trauma and have helped people with experiences such as childhood abuse, bullying and terrorist bombings – trauma can have such a debilitating effect on us and can prevent us from living full and meaningful lives.
+No matter the cause of the trauma, it affects the brain in a similar way and relief generally comes through moving the traumatic memory into normal long term memory.

 Playing is not just for children though.
 Many adults find creative therapies such as sand tray, art and clay modelling extremely beneficial as they can allow deep insights into ourselves and our relationships with others.

 I have a lot of experience and training in working with young people with autism and learning disabilities.
 Depending on the severity of the condition, therapy may or may not be beneficial, please chat to me if you are unsure.